openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 A member of type Subject in an SSE event MAY have any claim name.
 Each Subject Member MUST refer to exactly one Subject Principal.

-A Subject may be a `simple subject` or a `complex subject`.
+A Subject may be a "simple subject" or a "complex subject".

 ## Simple Subject Members {#simple-subjects}

-A Simple Subject Member has a claim name and a value that is a `Subject Identifier` as defined in the Subject Identifiers for Security Event Tokens
+A Simple Subject Member has a claim name and a value that is a "Subject Identifier" as defined in the Subject Identifiers for Security Event Tokens
 {{SUBIDS}}.
 Below is a non-normative example of a Simple Subject Member in a SSE event.